Working with self-managed Active Directory with an Amazon RDS for SQL Server DB instance - Amazon Relational Database Service

 Region and version availability

-Amazon RDS supports Self Managed AD for SQL Server using NTLM in all Amazon Web Services Regions.
+Amazon RDS supports self-managed AD for SQL Server using NTLM and Kerberos in all commercial Amazon Web Services Regions and Amazon GovCloud (US) Regions.

-• Microsoft Group Policy Object (GPO) settings from your self-managed AD domain are not applied to RDS for SQL Server DB instances.
+• Group Policy Object settings from your self-managed AD domain are not be propagated to your RDS for SQL Server instances.

 Understanding self-managed Active Directory Domain membership

-After you create or modify your DB instance, the instance becomes a member of the self-managed AD domain.
+After you create or modify your DB instance while specifying AD details, the instance becomes a member of the self-managed AD domain.
 The Amazon console indicates the status of the self-managed Active Directory domain membership for the DB instance.
 The status of the DB instance can be one of the following:

 • joined – The instance is a member of the AD domain.